HubertWojcik10/mlops_project/reports/README.md

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**
 > **experiments/project?
 Include how you would run your docker images and include a link to one of your docker files.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *For our project we developed several images: one for training, inference and deployment.
-For example to run the*
-> *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
-Link to docker file: <weblink>*
->
 > Answer:

----
 > For our project, we developed two images - one for training and one for deployment.
 The training dockerfile enables us to use Vertex AI to train a model on a VM, and the deployment dockerfile allows us to host our model and make predictions from it along with other functionality.
 >
 > * To generate a training docker image, run the following command from the root, `docker run -f dockerfiles/train.dockerfile . -t train:latest´ [train.dockerfile](https://github.com/HubertWojcik10/mlops_project/blob/main/dockerfiles/train.dockerfile)
 > * To genereate a docker image for deployment, run the following command from the root, `docker run -f dockerfiles/api.dockerfile . -t api:latest´ [api.dockerfile](https://github.com/HubertWojcik10/mlops_project/blob/main/dockerfiles/api.dockerfile)
---- Keerthi

 ### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**
 > **try to profile your code or do you think it is already perfect?**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *Debugging method was dependent on group member.
-Some just used ... and others used ... .
-We did a single profiling*
-> *run of our main code at some point that showed ...*
 >
 > Answer: